sirishapadmasekhar/us-wildfire-predicition/README.md

 3. Install the necessary packages in python, refer requirements.txt to get started.
 4. Change the path of the data directory.
 5. Run to see desired output.

-## AUTHOR

-Sirisha Jotheeswaran Padmasekhar

-To understand more about the project and the code implementation steps, read the blog [here](https://medium.com/@sirishapadmasekhar/the-wildfire-prediction-9c565e2afa4e).